Cidaroida

-Cidaroida is an order of primitive sea urchins, the only living order of the subclass Perischoechinoidea.
+Cidaroida, also known as pencil urchins, is an order of primitive sea urchins, the only living order of the subclass Perischoechinoidea.
 All other orders of this subclass, which were even more primitive than the living forms, became extinct during the Mesozoic.

 Description

 Their primary spines are much more widely separated than in other sea urchins, and they have no buccal slits.
 Other primitive features include relatively simple plates in the test, and the ambulacral plates continuing as a series across the membrane that surrounds the mouth.

 Families

 According to World Register of Marine Species: